osmond/garmin-dashboard-ajo/README.md

 # Garmin Dashboard AJO

 A small dashboard that collects your Garmin activity data.
 The backend is an Express API that stores daily summaries in InfluxDB and exposes history endpoints.
-The frontend lives in `frontend-next` and is a Next.js app styled with Tailwind CSS and shadcn-ui.
+A single-page React app built with Vite displays the results.
+Tailwind CSS and shadcn-ui are preconfigured.

 ## Quick start